-This degree is designed to provide students with a diversified education and specialization in at least one subject.
-Students must complete either a major and a minor, or a double major.
-Also see below for Major and Minor Requirements.
+This degree is designed to provide students with a diversified education and specialization in at least one subject (the major).
+Students must declare one major, and students may declare a second major and/or one or more minors.
+Also see below for major and minor Requirements.
+No more than $\star$ 48 at the senior level applicable to any one major is permitted, whether or not a major in that discipline has been declared.